rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Bitmap and GPU.md

                     * Optimisation moves from left to right or right to left depending upon which side the last point in the previous line was closest to
                 * Quicker than software equivalent
         * Blitter for 16 x 16 x 16 1 bit user settable tiles
+    * Hardware scrolling
+        * The viewport ( 0, 0 ) can be moved pixel by pixel within the bitmap
+        * Pixels wrap from left/right top/bottom

 ## Memory Map for the Bitmap Layer and GPU